stjudecloud/university/docs/genomics-platform/accounts-and-billing/index.md

 ### Billing Setup

 !!!note
-Data from St. Jude Cloud is available for free through DNAnexus, but to submit a request and access the data there, your DNAnexus billing account must be setup, which includes providing a source of funds.
-For a more detailed explanation of what is free and what would incur costs, [see our FAQ](../faq#will-i-be-charged-for-using-st-jude-cloud-genomics-platform).
+Data from St. Jude Cloud is available for free via the DNAnexus platform, but to submit a request and access the data, your DNAnexus billing account must be setup, which includes providing a source of funds.
+For a more detailed explanation of what is freely available and what actions would incur costs, [see our FAQ](../faq#will-i-be-charged-for-using-st-jude-cloud-genomics-platform).
 !!!

 To complete DNAnexus billing account setup, email Stefanie Mendoza (smendoza@dnanexus.com) and DNAnexus Billing (billing@dnanexus.com).
 Use the template below, adding in the required information.
-Your DNAnexus account ID and email can be found listed on your DNAnexus User Account page.
+Your DNAnexus account ID and email can be found listed on your User Account page on DNAnexus.

 >   Hello Stefanie,
 >